Ask any Top Blogger in your Niche their secret to making money blogging is, and they will all tell you in one way or another,

 - Reveal the result of your blog post and establish what the reader is going to learn by reading your blog post.

-Once you’re done writing your Blog post, it’s time for the conclusion.
+Once you’re done writing your Introduction, Headers and Subheaders for all the points, it’s time for the Conclusion.
 This is where you push your readers to take action.

 And act on that call-to-action.